evahteri/Read-Review/README.md

  - Forms look good on mobile
  - Inputs are now checked better
  - Author creation removed, no need to create them separately
+ - Books can be added to your read list from other user's read list

  ### Known flaws
  - Database accepts same author/book with different uppercase/lowercase letters